 - In the field of managing the risks and opportunities derived from climate change, an update has been made of the analysis quantifying these risks and opportunities based on climate scenarios.
 This work consolidates the framework developed in 2022, based on the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), and updates the risk and opportunity analysis for the current financial year to respond to the changing context of the CAF Group.
 More information in section 5.3.1. - Once again, the CAF Group's CDP (Carbon Disclosure Project) climate change report for the year 2024 has been completed, maintaining a B rating.
-It has also been reported for the first time in CDP Forest1, achieving a C rating. - This year, the carbon emissions of the CAF Group have once again been assessed and validated by an external party, encompassing Scopes 1, 2, and 3, in accordance with the standards set forth by the GHG Protocol, IPCC (International Panel for Climate Change), and ISO 14064:2018.

-- Base year 2019, since it is the most recent year for which complete and validated information is available on the Group's climate footprint.
-A fixed base year is considered and the recalculation method used is the pro-rata method. - 2.
-Given the relevance of category 11 Use of scope 3 product (c.
+It has also been reported for the first time in CDP Forest1, achieving a C rating. - This year, the carbon emissions of the CAF Group have once again been assessed and validated by an external party, encompassing Scopes 1, 2, and 3, in accordance with the standards set forth by the GHG Protocol, IPCC (International Panel for Climate Change), and ISO 14064:2018. - Base year 2019, since it is the most recent year for which complete and validated information is available on the Group's climate footprint.
+A fixed base year is considered and the recalculation method used is the pro-rata method. - Given the relevance of category 11 Use of scope 3 product (c.
 96% of total Scope 3 emissions in 2019) an intensity target is set for this category.
-The reduction in the ratio of emissions generated by energy consumption during the useful life of our products delivered in the period (rail and bus) normalised per passenger and kilometre is calculated. - The reduction target set out in the 2026 Strategic Plan for 2030 (50%) has been revised by SBTi to 54.7%.
+The reduction in the ratio of emissions generated by energy consumption during the useful life of our products delivered in the period (rail and bus) normalised per passenger and kilometre is calculated. - 3.
+The reduction target set out in the 2026 Strategic Plan for 2030 (50%) has been revised by SBTi to 54.7%.
 For this reason, the Group has set this KPI to 55%.

-1 The CDP Forest is a CDP product that focuses on helping companies measure and manage their dependencies, impacts, risks and opportunities related to forests, its main objective is to reduce deforestation and forest dependencies, impacts, risks and opportunities related to forests, its main objective is to reduce deforestation and forest dependencies.
+1 The CDP Forest is a CDP product that focuses on helping companies measure and manage their dependencies, impacts, risks and opportunities related to forests.
+Its main objective is to reduce deforestation and forest degradation driven by the production of commodities such as timber, livestock products, soybeans and palm oil, among others.